4GeeksAcademy/css-tutorial-exercises-course/exercises/02.1-Background/README.md

 4. Build and Preview the exercise again.

-5. Change the background-repeat to 'inherit' to make it repeat over the x axis and y axis.
+5. Change the background-repeat to 'repeat' to make it repeat over the x axis and y axis.

 6. Build and Preview the exercise again.